bloom-lang/bud-sandbox/chat/p2p-ft-chat.md

 to get right in general, but since in a chat application we require only best-effort behavior (e.g., if I send a message and no one sees it, I am OK with attempting to send it again, so I do not require reliable message delivery) we can roll ourselves very simple versions of both.

-First, we need to define the *leader* collection, as well as any internal collections needed to define it:
+First, we need to define the *leader* collection, as well as any internal collections needed to describe what it contains:

     state do
       periodic :interval, 1